Prince George's County

 The Circuit Court does a good job in identifying cases that may benefit from Alternative Dispute Resolution, such as mediation.
 The court will assign cases to its Mediation Program, where it can be sent before one of several retired judges who will work hard to move the parties closer to settlement.

 Currently, the court is running a pilot program where Pretrial Conferences are done by telephone conference with a judge.
 This makes the court more efficient by not requiring the attorneys and/or parties to appear in person for a scheduling conference that typically takes only a few minutes.
 Hopefully, this program will expand to the entire civil docket.
-Because it is hard to ask our clients to appear on court when they are clearly not needed.Getting a Personal Injury Lawyer for Your Prince George's County Claim
+Because it is hard to ask our clients to appear on court when they are clearly not needed.Jury Verdicts and Settlements in Prince George's County

 Our lawyers handle a substantial number tort cases in PG County, including Bowie, Laurel, Greenbelt, Adelphi, Beltsville, Calverton, College Park, Cheverly, Landover, Lanham, Largo, Clinton, New Carrollton, Fort Washington and Oxon Hill.
 We have recovered tens of millions of dollars in settlements and verdicts for our clients in these cases.